SAP/styleguides/clean-abap/CleanABAP.md

 METHODS publish.
 ```

-Methods should be static only in exceptional cases, such as static constructor methods.
+Methods should be static only in exceptional cases, such as static creation methods.

 ```ABAP
 CLASS-METHODS create_instance